Improve your security in just 5 minutes! Set up two-factor authentication

 • Microsoft account

-• Slack *Installation instructions have been published
+• Slack *Installation instructions are available.

 • Twitter